-The iMac (20-inch Late 2006) computer has two SDRAM slots in the bottom of the computer.
-The iMac ships from the factory with at least 512 MB of DDR2 SDRAM, installed as a 256 MB DIMM in the top slot and a 256 MB DIMM in the bottom slot.
-(The computer may come with more RAM, depending on how the computer was ordered from Apple.)
+The iMac (Early 2006) computer has two SDRAM slots in the bottom of the computer.
+The iMac ships from the factory with at least 512 MB of DDR2 SDRAM installed into the top slot.
+(The computer may come with more RAM in the top slot or RAM in the bottom slot, depending on how the computer was ordered from Apple.)